Energy markets regulatory system

 Commerce Commission

 The Commerce Commission is responsible for enforcing laws relating to competition, fair trading, and consumer credit contracts.
-Its regulatory responsibilities in the energy markets regulatory system include the electricity lines and gas pipelines sectors.
+Its responsibilities in the energy markets regulatory system include regulating the electricity lines and gas pipelines sectors under Part 4 of the Commerce Act, and promoting competition in engine fuel markets under the Fuel Industry Act 2020.

 Some of the agencies also have regular bilateral meetings at board and staff levels to keep each other informed of relevant work programmes, priorities and issues or risks.
 In addition, the Electricity Authority and Gas Industry Company each have an MOU with the Commerce Commission setting out how they will work with one another on matters of common interest.